msaidhassan/show-your-skills-deeprent/README.md

 **Subject:** [POINT TOTAL] - [TIME SPENT ON TASKS] - [FULL NAME]

 **Required Contents:**
-1. Screen recording link (Google Drive or YouTube preferred)
-2. What tasks were completed (in order of completion in the video)
+1. PDF containing a list the tasks you completed with time stamps in order of completion and include screenshots of your result for the task
-3. Code package (ZIP format)
+2. Code package (ZIP format)
-4. A good phone number we can text you at
+3. A good phone number we can text you at

 ## Technical Assessment Tasks